Gap Analysis

 An effective gap analysis in the context of digital transformation is based on a structured methodology that goes far beyond a simple as-is/to-be comparison.
 It combines various analytical frameworks and assessment approaches to paint a comprehensive picture of digital maturity and identify concrete areas for action.

 Gap analyses for digital transformation projects differ fundamentally from traditional gap analyses, as they must address the particular challenges and dynamics of the digital economy.
-In contrast to conventional analyses, which often examine static processes and structures, digital gap analyses must capture the complexity, speed, and disruptive potential of digital transformation.
+In contrast to conventional analyses, which often examine static processes and structures, digital gap analyses must capture the complexity, speed, and effective potential of digital transformation.

 Conducting a gap analysis in the context of digital transformation involves specific challenges, ranging from methodological limitations to organizational resistance.
 Awareness of these potential pitfalls and targeted countermeasures are critical to the success of the analysis and the subsequent transformation journey.